We all need a resume. No, LinkedIn doesn’t count.

 Include Keywords From the Job Post

 Job postings are windows into the organization.
-You don’t need to modify your resume for each position, but make sure to include the keywords in your resume.
+You don’t need to modify your resume for each position, but make sure to include the keywords in your experience section.
 Doing so will trigger a stronger match within applicant tracking systems, and it will increase your chances of getting that first interview.

 As you hunt for your next job, tighten up that resume, be prepared to share it, and use these tips to make it stronger.
 Good luck!